Love Strange Love: Plot

-Anna and Dr. Osmar then have sex for an extended period while Hugo watches--from his vantage point in the attic Hugo appears to be able to spy on activities in a number of rooms in the house.
+Anna and Dr. Osmar then have sex for an extended period while Hugo watches—from his vantage point in the attic Hugo appears to be able to spy on activities in a number of rooms in the house.
 Witnessing Anna having sex, Hugo seems to realize for the first time the true nature of the house and his mother's line of work, and starts crying.
 After sex, Anna and Dr. Osmar listen to a radio broadcast about the growing fascist alliance of the time between Hitler and Mussolini, implying that Dr. Osmar is a would-be leader of a Brazilian fascist government that would ally with the Axis if given the chance.
-The woman who has previously shown interest in Hugo arrives in the attic, complaining that all the men who patronize the brothel are slimy characters and implying she wants the chance to have sex with someone more wholesome like Hugo.
-She undresses and Hugo starts fondling her breasts.
-After another woman approaches and starts crying, for unknown reasons, she retreats to the roof.
-Soon after she comes back, puts her robe back on, and leaves.
+Olga, who has previously shown interest in Hugo arrives in the attic, complaining that all the men who patronize the brothel are slimy characters and implying she wants the chance to have sex with someone more wholesome like Hugo.
+She unbuttoned Hugo's shirt & pants and carcasses his body for a bit before she undresses and invites Hugo to fondle her breasts, which he does.
+After foreplay, she layer Hugo down caressing him a bit more before straddling him but was interrupted when another woman approaches and starts crying, for unknown reason.
+She retreats to the roof to hide but soon after, comes back, puts her robe back on, and leaves.

 Dr. Osmar talks with Anna about his need to be increasingly discreet when it comes to any association with the brothel.
 There will be increasing focus on his activities until after the election.
 He has asked Laura not to send anyone from the brothel to his office.
 He talks about the great uncertainty of the times, but says he will still provide Anna with a house.
 This appears to create some dispute with Anna.
 She wants a house, but would prefer the small house that she is purchasing herself but that she will own outright to a rented mansion provided by Dr. Osmar.